danczw/Coursera_Capstone_DC/README.md

 Two different kind of data is needed for the comparison.

-1. **City neighborhood and respective geographical data:** in order to analyse the cities on a meaningfull level, they need to be divided into differen areas, e.g. neighborhoods, boroughs.
+1. **City suburbs and respective geographical data:** in order to analyse the cities on a meaningfull level, they need to be divided into differen areas, e.g. neighborhoods, boroughs.
 Luckily both is available as a Github repro and can be found [here](https://github.com/zauberware/postal-codes-json-xml-csv).
 This data includes 11 rows, of which only state (i.e. Berlin or Hamburg), ZIP-code (10 for Berlin, 22 for Hamburg), latitude and longitude per ZIP-code will be needed.
 ZIP-codes will be used for dividing both cities into smaller areas.
 ZIP-code is chosen as it is an unique identifier.
 In the following this data is cleaned and filtered to what is needed.

 2. **Venue and respective geographical data:** The first 100 venues per ZIP-code in both Hamburg and Berlin are scraped in order to cluster the different areas.
 This data, including the Venue name, its category, latitude and longitude, is gathered using the Foursquare API.